 High Speed- and Wing In Ground- crafts.
 This includes Hydrofoils, Hovercrafts and low flying crafts utilising the ground effect.

 Anchored or moored.
 Displayed when the transmitted "Navigation status" is "at anchor" or "Moored".
 There is no guarantee that this status is correct, as it is set manually on the transmitting ship...

 ...illustrated by this ship.
 Note the black line on the yellow circle.
 This indicate that the vessel is turning to port (left), also illustrated by the lag in the display update.
 ROT - Rate Of Turn is available in the "Ais Target Query" dialog, through the right click menu.

 The V-shape stern indicates a Class B target.
 Tugboats and pilot boats very often carry Class B transponders.
 These are often designed specifically for small commercial boats, fishing boats and pleasure crafts.

 Targets is complying with the Euro AIS Inland specification.

-This "Inland Blue Flag" part of the European, Inland AIS standard.
-"Blue Flag" signal, commonly seen on inland waters indicates that the vessel requests a "stbd-stbd" passage or crossing.
+This vessel has the "Inland Blue Flag" set, it's a part of the European, Inland AIS standard.
+The "Blue Flag" signal, commonly seen on inland waters, indicates that the vessel requests a "stbd-stbd" passage or crossing.
 This Blue Signal is manually switched on/off, by the target.